mzavattaro/weather-widget/README.md

 This widget uses `navigator.geolocation` to retrieve the user's longitude and latitude and passes it into Open Weather's API to obtain the user's 5 Day / 3 Hour forecast for their current location.

 This React app uses up-to-date methods such as Hooks (useState, useEffect), destructuring and CSS Grid.
-One of the aims was to use as few libraries as possible in order to keep the lightweight for performance reasons.
+One of the aims was to use as few libraries as possible to keep it lightweight for performance.

 ## Installation